Compare Rates and Save on Life Insurance

 Contingent beneficiaries are second in line to receive the death benefit from a life insurance policy.

-They only receive the benefit if the primary beneficiary is deceased, unable to be located or does not want the payout.
+Contingent beneficiaries only receive the benefit if the primary beneficiary is deceased, cannot be found or does not want the payout.

 Many people list close family members, friends or charities as contingent beneficiaries.